TWO RECOMMENDED BOOKS, both non-technical but scientifically accurate, and quite readable.

 Trade Paperback | ISBN 0-679-77665-6

 SITING and LOCATION of the weather station sensors has a large impact on the data quality for that station.
 However, safety is the primary concern.
 Don't locate your sensors in unsafe places.
-These links have good information and guidelines on weather station siting, but keep in mind that increased sensor height at the expense of safety is not worth it (especially for old bones that may break on impact).
+Here is good information and guidelines on weather station siting, but keep in mind that increased sensor height at the expense of safety is not worth it (especially for old bones that may break on impact).
+Good information .

 We have prepared a manual (2.2 Mbyte pdf) for Personal Weather Station hobbyists called CWOP Weather Station Siting, Performance, and Data Quality Guide.
 We encourage you to review the Guide prior to setting up your station and during its operation.
 Comments and questions about the Guide are welcome.